Updated: Nov 14

 Often a result from working with chemicals or living near industrial factories.
 But on a smaller scale, harsh chemicals included in regular household cleaners, soaps, shampoos and make-up have been linked with infertility (common offenders include parabens, mineral oils and petroleums).
 Like your food choices, opt for organic, natural solutions.

 Want to know what you can do to improve your chances of fertility?
-Book your free consultation with me now.
+Book your free consultation with us today.

 Registered Nutritional Therapist